elle-bel/elle-bel/README.md

-Hi, I’m @elle-bel or Ellen B, I’m interested in music, animals, minesweeper, and video games.
+Hi, I’m @elle-bel or Ellen B, a student studying Computer Science at the University of Waterloo.
 I’m currently learning C/C++, and Python

 <!---
 elle-bel/elle-bel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.